Trial Sign-up Journey

 Only freemium users can see upgrades for paid features.

-From scheduling a video on the post builder alone, there are at least 7 trial start entry points a freemium user would encounter.
+From scheduling on the post builder alone, there are at least 7 trial start entry points a freemium user would encounter.

 By design, freemium users on Later get to explore, build trust, and see the product's value on their own terms.
-Upgrade paths are intentionally discoverable when going through Later's core task of scheduling social media posts on the post builder.
+Upgrade paths are intentionally discoverable mid-task of scheduling social media posts on the post builder.

 WITH IMPACT